Cosmicnomicon/miniature-goggles/README.md

 tangled up in a higher order concept.

 4. **Look for Conceptual Negative Space**
-Find where your tools don't cover.
+Find where your tools don't or can't be used.
 For example, the concept of space doesn't explain how people *use* space, nor when it's being used for something.
 That requires a higher order concept.

 5. **Apply Ideas in New Contexts**
 Try out ideas in spots that might not be intuitive at first, or at all.
 Oftentimes this produces useful information in almost every context either through knowing the limits of the idea *or* you may find patterns you wouldn't have otherwise.
 Overall this is something that should be done a lot.

-**These should be used with the understanding that while you learn, there will always be unknowns.
-The goal of using this set of tools is to reduce that.**
+*These should be used with the understanding that while you learn, there will always be unknowns.
+The goal of using this set of tools is to reduce that.*
-**Even after I define everything, unknowns will still exist.
-Some unknowns we will know exist (ideally on purpose), some will be the same set we're looking**
+*Even after I define everything, unknowns will still exist.
+Some unknowns we will know exist (ideally on purpose), some will be the same set we're looking*
-**at right now.
+*at right now.
 The same process should be used to reduce it further.
-Once I'm sufficiently 'ahead' I will stop following this loop.**
+Once I'm sufficiently 'ahead' I will stop following this loop.*
-**Every tool that I create needs to be created either from using these tools or from ones I make through the usage of these tools.**
+*Every tool that I create needs to be created either from using these tools or from ones I make through the usage of these tools.*

 #######################################################################################

 This talks a lot about the space concepts and ideas/tools cover.
-One could make the argument that the idea should be to create tools which cover every single possibility, but even if it were possible to do so it is extremely inefficient time and effort-wise to do so.
+One could make the argument that the path we should follow is to create tools which cover every single possibility, but even if it were possible to do so it is extremely inefficient time and effort-wise to do so.
 I think a better strategy would be to set up tools in a way that has a lot of 'blank space'.
 In other words, leave the tool abstract enough to adapt to the situations you apply it to.
-The more blank space there is, the better you can adapt it to any arbitrary situation.
+The more (meaningful) blank space there is, the better you can adapt it to any arbitrary situation.

 **I have made the assumption that using intuition (the internal understanding one has of an arbitrary situation) is necessary and better than having**
 **a defined solution for everything.
 This is because in smash, there isn't enough time to plot out a solution for every case.
 Sure, you could learn to over**